 “Don’t give in to failure.
 Refuse to stop.”

-Kareel is a gold medalist (6 gold medals, 1 silver medal) in the 2013 Batang Pinoy competition.
-She is also a gold medalist (11 gold medals) in the Baguio-Benguet Educational Athletic League archery event in 2014 and 2015.
-She won a gold medal at the Philippine National Games in 2013, 2015 and 2016.
-She is also a bronze medalist (team) in the 2014 Kolon Seoul Youth Archery Festa held in Korea.
+Kareel is a gold medalist (6 gold medals) in the 2013 Batang Pinoy competition.
+She is also a gold medalist (11 gold medals) in the Baguio-Benguet Educational Athletic League archery competition in 2014 and 2015.
+She finished as a gold medalist in the Philippine National Games in 2013, 2015, and 2016.
+She is also a bronze medalist together with the Philippine team in the 2014 Kolon Seoul Youth Archery Festa held in Korea.
 She is poised to compete in the 2017 Southeast Asian Games in Kuala Lumpur, Malaysia.

 Photo by DONALD RENTIQUIANO